-The purpose of this code is to ensure that development of State heritage places and archaeological places is compatible with the long-term conservation of these places.
+The purpose of this code is to ensure that development of State heritage places is compatible with their long-term conservation, and that development of archaeological State heritage places appropriately investigates and manages their potential to yield archaeological artefacts.

-The Queensland heritage register contains detailed information for every place which is entered into the register.
-The information includes the history of the place, and for State heritage places, a statement about the cultural heritage significance of the place (section 31 of the Queensland Heritage Act 1992).
+The Queensland heritage register contains detailed information for every place which is entered in it; including the history of the place, a written description of it and a statement about its cultural heritage significance (section 31 of the Queensland Heritage Act 1992).
 A place may be entered in the register as a State heritage place if it satisfies one or more of the criteria in section 35 of the Queensland Heritage Act 1992, as follows:

-- (1) is important in demonstrating the evolution or pattern of Queensland's history - (2) demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage - (3) has potential to yield information that will contribute to an understanding of Queensland's history - (4) is important in demonstrating the principal characteristics of a particular class of cultural places - (5) is important because of its aesthetic significance - (6) is important in demonstrating a high degree of creative or technical achievement at a particular period - (7) has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons - (8) has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.
+- (a) is important in demonstrating the evolution or pattern of Queensland's history - (b) demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage - (c) has potential to yield information that will contribute to an understanding of Queensland's history - (d) is important in demonstrating the principal characteristics of a particular class of cultural places - (e) is important because of its aesthetic significance - (f) is important in demonstrating a high degree of creative or technical achievement at a particular period - (g) has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons - (h) has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-For archaeological places, the Queensland heritage register entry provides a statement about the place related to the archaeological criteria, which includes the potential of the place to contain an archaeological artefact that is an important source of information about Queensland's history.
+A place entered in the Queensland heritage register as an archaeological State heritage place only satisfies criterion (c) for the potential of the place to contain an archaeological artefact that is an important source of information about Queensland's history.

-The Queensland heritage register entry, statement of significance and statement about the archaeological criteria for an archaeological place should be considered when assessing development on a State heritage place or archaeological place.
+The Queensland heritage register entry for any State heritage place, including its statement of significance, should be considered when assessing development on it.